Malaria Tablets

 -

 Malaria tablets are mainly used as a prevention strategy, meaning you start taking them before you reach your travel destination.
-This means if you were to come into contact with the parasite, the tablets should stop you getting the disease.
+This means if you were to come into contact with the parasite, your malaria tablets should stop you getting the disease.
 You should speak to your doctor about which country you are travelling to, as they will be able to advise which malaria tablets are best for your destination.

 -